Skip to main content

 Authorization passwordPassword for authorization

-Installing the verification script on the hosting service
+Installing the check script on hosting

 note